A general relativistic kinetic theory approach to linear transport in generic hydrodynamic frame: Onsager reciprocal relation and local entropy production

-Another interesting thing is to investigate whether the approximate solution \eqref{first order recursive solution} ensure a non-negative entropy production at the first order in relaxation time.
-Substituting eq.\eqref{constitutive relation} into eq.\eqref{entropy generation} we can obtain a quadratic form
+We are now in a position to investigate whether the approximate solution \eqref{first order recursive solution} ensure a non-negative entropy production at the first order in relaxation time.
+Substituting eq.~\eqref{constitutive relation} into eq.~\eqref{entropy generation} we can obtain a quadratic form

 and the non-negative entropy production means that all eigenvalues of the quadratic form are non-negative.

 For the tensor part $\{ \Pi^{(1) \mu \nu} \}$, the only transport coefficient $\eta > 0$ ensures that the eigenvalue of the tensor part is non-negative.